fahmidur/sfr-lisp-r1/README.md

 before assembler, and the most popular implementations of other interpreted languages (Perl, Python, Ruby, Raku) are all written in C.

-To paraphrase one of my favorite physicists:
+To misquote one of my favorite physicists:

 > What I cannot create [in C], I do not understand.
 > -- Richard P. Feynman

 There are definitely better ways to do it than what you see here, efficiency is not the goal for this implementation.
-This implementation is meant to be as self-contained a possible.
-There are no third-party parsers, memory-management libraries, or complex build systems.
-The building is done by Ruby via a simple readable Rakefile.
+This implementation tries to be as self-contained a possible.
+There are no parser generators, memory-management libraries, or complex build systems.
+Building is done by Ruby via a simple readable Rakefile.
 There is a prototype implementation written in Ruby that I wrote first.
-There is a test suite, which tests the correctness of the output against Racket.
+There is a test suite, which tests the correctness of the output against [Racket](https://racket-lang.org/).
 There are memory leak tests using Valgrind, called by the test suite.

 The only third-party library used here is Linenoise, a tiny alternative to Readline written by Antirez.
-The reason for this is because keyboard handling, terminal specific escape codes for REPLs, and etc is somewhat outside of the scope of what I intend on learning here.
+The reason for this is because keyboard handling, terminal specific escape codes for REPLs, and etc is somewhat outside of the scope of what I intend on building/learning here.
 The functionality that Linenoise provides is notoriously hard to get right across different systems.
-But one day, I might switch this out as well.
+But one day, I may switch this out as well.

 ## Building